openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 ### Version Skew Strategy

 The CSI Snapshot version is tracked by the ocp-release image.
 This provides sufficient guardrails against version skew.
+The images are versioned in step with the `volumeSnapshot` APIs.
+Thus, we should always use the image references from the same source as the CRD manifests to ensure compatibility.

 ### Operational Aspects of API Extensions

 #### Failure Modes

-_Common Errors_

-Snapshotting failures may occur for a few reasons:

-- _Not Enough Storage Capacity:_ If the volume group capacity has been reached, snapshotting can failure because the storage driver refuses to create a snapshot.
+- _Not Enough Storage Capacity:_ If the volume group capacity has been reached, snapshotting can fail because the storage driver refuses to create a snapshot.
+This will be observable as the VolumeSnapshot being stuck in the **Pending** phase.

-- _Invalid VolumeSnapshot Spec:_ Webhook validation checks for malformed VolumeSnapshots and will post errors to the problem object as an Event.
+- _Valification Failure_: Webhook validation checks for malformed VolumeSnapshots and will post errors to the problem object as Events.

-_Diagnosis_
+_Troubleshooting_

 To determine the cause of snapshot failures, use `oc describe` to examine VolumeSnapshot and VolumeSnapshotContent events.